EhabAnshad/aws-elemental-speke-drm-docs/doc_source/content-key-encryption.md

 # Content Key Encryption<a name="content-key-encryption"></a>

 You can optionally add content key encryption to your SPEKE implementation\.
 Content key encryption guarantees full end\-to\-end protection by encrypting the content keys for transit, in addition to encrypting the content itself\.
-If you don't implement this for your key server, you rely on the transport layer encryption plus strong authentication for security\.
+If you don't implement this for your key provider, you rely on the transport layer encryption plus strong authentication for security\.

-To use content key encryption in AWS services, customers import certificates into the AWS Certificate Manager and then use the resulting certificate ARNs for their encryption activities\.
-The media encoder uses the certificate ARNs and the ACM service to provide encrypted content keys to the DRM key provider\.
+To use content key encryption for encryptors running in AWS Cloud, customers import certificates into the AWS Certificate Manager and then use the resulting certificate ARNs for their encryption activities\.
+The encryptor uses the certificate ARNs and the ACM service to provide encrypted content keys to the DRM key provider\.

 **Restrictions**
 SPEKE supports content key encryption as specified in the DASH\-IF CPIX specification with the following restrictions:
 + SPEKE doesn't support digital signature verification \(XMLDSIG\) for request or response payloads\.
 + SPEKE requires 2048 RSA\-based certificates\.

-These restrictions are also listed in [Customizations and Constraints for the DASH\-IF Specification](speke-constraints.md)\.
+These restrictions are also listed in [Customizations and Constraints to the DASH\-IF Specification](speke-constraints.md)\.

 **Implement content key encryption**
 To provide content key encryption, include the following in your DRM key provider implementations:
 + Handle the element `<cpix:DeliveryDataList>` in the request and response payloads\.
 + Provide encrypted values in the `<cpix:ContentKeyList>` of the response payloads\.

-For more information on these elements, see the [DASH\-IF CPIX 2\.0 specification](https://dashif.org/docs/DASH-IF-CPIX-v2-0.pdf)\.
+For more information about these elements, see the [DASH\-IF CPIX 2\.0 specification](https://dashif.org/docs/DASH-IF-CPIX-v2-0.pdf)\.

 *Example Content Key Encryption Element `<cpix:DeliveryDataList>` in the Request Payload*

-The following example listing highlights the added `<cpix:DeliveryDataList>` element in bold:
+The following example highlights the added `<cpix:DeliveryDataList>` element in bold:

 ```
 <?xml version="1.0" encoding="UTF-8"?>